constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.3.4.4 =
+- Solved a bug that emitted errors when allowing permissions.

 = 2.3.4.3 =
 - Solved a bug that could allow SQL injection in certain special cases.